 Calgary to Vancouver or focusing on the Kootenays; either way, you’re headed

 and add themm to your route’s GPS waypoints.

-but to assist you we’ll start in Golden (via the
+You can start anywhere, but to assist you we’ll start in Golden (via the

 Trans-Canada Highway) and loop through the region clock-wise.

 Golden | Yoho National Park

 Takakkaw Falls and Wapta Falls

 falls hold their own in Yoho National Park, and both are accessed with little

 effort.
 Of the two walks, Takakkaw is the shortest.
 As you near its parking

-lot, the view will have you glued to your window: at 254 metres, Takakkaw one of Canada’s tallest
+lot, the view will have you glued to your window: at 254 metres, Takakkaw one

-turns on the road up are legitimately tight.
+trailer, the hairpin turns on the road up are legitimately tight.
 Not

 World’s Largest Paddle

 Are you 24-metres

 tall?
 You may have left your paddle behind on the Columbia River.
 This 18.5-metre, true-to-scale, Western Red

 Cedar replica holds the Guinness Book of World Records’ standing for being the

-largest paddle ever created (by the Columbia Wetlands Outpost).
+largest paddle ever created.
 Snap a pic

 beside this Highway 95 attraction (in Parson), then continue by foot toward the